aditya1323AI/ChronoLog-AI/README.md

 ## NLP Based AI-Powered Cloud-Native Log Monitoring and Anomaly Detection System

 ChronoLog is a real-time cloud monitoring and anomaly detection system developed using AWS, Machine Learning, and Streamlit.
 The system continuously monitors logs from AWS CloudWatch, processes them using TF-IDF vectorization and K-Means clustering, and detects unusual patterns automatically.
+To make the system more cloud-centric and production-oriented, Amazon S3 is used for log storage and backup purposes, while Amazon SNS (Simple Notification Service) is integrated for real-time alert notifications whenever anomalies are detected.
 The project aims to simplify cloud log monitoring by providing real-time analytics, anomaly alerts, and interactive visualizations through a lightweight dashboard.

-# Features

-- Real-time AWS CloudWatch log monitoring
-- AI-based anomaly detection using Machine Learning
-- TF-IDF feature extraction for log processing
-- K-Means clustering for anomaly identification
-- Interactive Streamlit dashboard
-- Live log streaming and monitoring
-- Real-time anomaly alerts
-- Graphical analysis and visual insights
-- Lightweight and scalable cloud-native architecture

 ---